Avoid an "Apostrophe Catastrophe" with the little red book.

 Those of you who were taught a multi-rule method (presumably unsuccessfully or why would you be here) are probably now puzzled.
 How can there be just one rule which covers all uses of the dreaded apostrophe?
 I repeat:

 Misuse often occurs where plurals are involved.
 Plural simply means more than one.
 So we see the famous greengrocer signs like Carrot's cheap today.
 But there is nothing missing here, it just means more than one carrot, so it should read Carrots cheap today.
 Another example: Parent's are asked to supervise their children.
 Again nothing is missing, it is a request to more than one parent to look after their kids.
 The correct form is Parents are asked to supervise their children.
 But the children belong to the parents, you say.
 True no doubt, but the two words are not together in the sentence and the message is directed at parents, not children.
 Parents children would need an apostrophe, but before or after the "s"?
-Have no fear, all will be explained later.
+Have no fear, the answer is at hand.